RcppCore/rcpp-gallery/_posts/2012-12-28-run-functions.md

 Writing running functions in R can be slow because of the loops involved.
-The TTR package contains several run functions that are very fast because they call Fortran routines.
+The TTR package contains several run functions that are very fast because they call Fortran and C routines.
 With Rcpp and the C++ STL one can easily write run functions to use in R.

 {% highlight cpp %}